soodoku/tldr/summaries/25_online_controlled_exp.md

 * Triggering based on attributes that are changing over time
 	- assume you run an e-mail campaign that triggers for users who have been inactive for three months.
 If the campaign is effective, those users become active and ...

-* Technical issues
-	- Click tracking is typically done using web beacons (typically a 1x1 GIF sent to the server to signal a click), which is known to be lossy (i.e., not 100% of clicks are properly recorded).
-This is not normally an issue, as the loss is similar for all variants, but sometimes the Treatment can impact the loss rate, making low-activity users (e.g., those who only had a single click) appear at a different rate and cause an SRM.
-When the web beacon is placed in a different area of the page, timing differences will skew the instrumentation.

-* Simpson
-	- Table 3.1 shows a simple example, where a website has 1 million visitors per day on two days: Friday and Saturday.
-On Friday, the experiment runs with 1% of traffic assigned to the Treatment.
-On Saturday that percentage is raised to 50%.
-Even though the Treatment has a conversion rate that is better on Friday (2.30% vs. 2.02%) and a conversion rate that is better on Saturday (1.2% vs. 1.00%),

 * Solutions for technical issues
 	- Run A/A tests

-### Wisdom

-* Twyman’s law, perhaps the most important single law in the whole of data analysis… The more unusual or interesting the data, the more likely they are to have been the result of an error of one kind or another

-### Engineering System for Experiments

-* Two types...
-	- In a nested design, system parameters are partitioned into layers so that experiments that in combination may produce a poor user experience must be in the same layer and be prevented by design from running for the same user.
-For example, there might be one layer for the common UI elements (e.g., the header of the page and all information in the header), another layer for the body, a third layer for back-end systems, a fourth layer for ranking parameters, and so on.

-	- A constraints-based design has experimenters specify the constraints and the system uses a graph-coloring algorithm to ensure that no two experiments that share a concern are exposed to the user.
-	- Automated systems for detecting interactions

-* Releasing on thin/thick client
-	+ web server:
-	+ app
-		* staged rollout
-		* if you rollout
-			- users have to update
-			- config changes can be pushed (so code must exist before)
-			- More fine-grained parameterization can be used extensively to add flexibility in creating new variants without needing a client release.
-This is because even though new code cannot be pushed to the client easily, new configurations can be passed, which effectively creates a new variant if the client understands how to parse the configurations.
-For

-			* To truly run a randomized controlled experiment on the new app as a whole, bundle both versions behind the same app and start some users -> app size
-			* data cannot be uploaded whenever (wi-fi, battery)
-			* When users open an app, their device could be offline.
-For consistency reasons, we should cache experiment assignment in case the next open occurs when the device is offline.

-	- considered in downstream processing.
-For example, never subtract client and server times, as they could be significantly off even after adjusting for time zones.

 ### Randomization Unit